-We limit our one day beginners’ photography courses to a maximum of 6 people, so you are able to learn at your own pace, and have plenty of time to get your questions answered.
+We limit our one day beginners’ photography courses to small group sizes, so you are able to learn at your own pace, and have plenty of time to get your questions answered.
 The courses are usually held in a nice warm village hall near Matlock during the colder months, or at a private field centre in a stunning Peak District location near Bakewell over the summer.
 They are a mixture of classroom based teaching and practice outdoors (so they are not as dependant on the weather as most other courses), and involve very little walking.
 The courses are held at least once a month throughout the year on Saturdays, and usually last about 7 hours (with a break for lunch in a nearby pub).
-See here for the dates of our next beginners’ photography courses in Derbyshire.
+See here for the dates of our next beginners’ photography courses in the Derbyshire Peak District.

 “My son and I went on the beginners course recently… I cannot stress how good this course is… I went on a Canon course in London, which covered so much I ended up being more confused than before I went… Chris runs this course at just the right level and speed, gauging how you are coping and catering to your needs.”

 You can read more testimonials from our satisfied clients here.

 Our intermediate level landscape photography courses are designed for more experienced photographers, and are the logical progression from our beginners’ level courses.
 They involve a day’s outdoor photography in various beautiful locations around Derbyshire and the Peak District, which are selected to be looking at their best at the particular time of year.